-When steps are added using a [PAD] the active step is automatically advanced to the next step when complete.
+When steps are added using the D-Pad (Enter) button the active step is automatically advanced to the next step when complete.
 The intervals for this are based on the 'Step Jump' feature.
 This is useful for creating patterns with defined intervals and speeding up workflow.
+Step jump does not operate when using the [+] / [-] step entry method.